 Build the Arrangement

 The inspiration for this collection comes from my love of the 1920s and pinks and velvets.
 I wanted to celebrate my passion for both with this range of flowers.
 The 1920s trend has had a massive resurgence.
-The roaring 20s mid-century theme is becoming very popular in people's homes, so I was interested in looking at the different textures between the shiny rose gold that is in great demand at the moment, against the soft pink surfaces.
+The roaring 20s mid-century theme is becoming very popular in people's homes, so I was interested in looking at the different textures between the shiny rose gold that is in great demand at the moment against the soft pink surfaces.

-Follow me and turn the bouquet, just so that you can get an even view on all the flowers.
+Follow me and turn the bouquet, just so that you can get an even view of all the flowers.
 When you look at the colour wheel, pinks and purples are all lined up next to each other, so they complement each other nicely.

-Trail the flowers down, starting at the back to be slightly lower than the Amaranthus.
+Trail the flowers down, starting at the back slightly lower than the Amaranthus.
 Ensure that when you look at the dried floral arrangements from the side, you're able to see all of the flowers moving forward.
 Now add the Helichrysum, which is a pretty pink colour.
-It also comes in a dark maroon kind of shade, but I wanted to keep this quite girly and bright, so I chose this flower.
+It also comes in a dark maroon shade, but I wanted to keep this quite girly and bright, so I chose this flower.

 You'll notice how the copper palm has created a different dimension to this range of florals.
-You've got different shapes with these spiky edges of the palm that you can see poking out either side, but it will be predominantly visible to this side of your preserved flower bouquet, if you create it the same way that I have done.
+You've got different shapes with these spiky edges of the palm that you can see poking out either side, but it will be predominantly visible to this side of your preserved flower bouquet if you create it the same way I have done.

 If you have followed me step-by-step, all of your stems are now in the bunch.
 You can start manipulating them, so if you want things more visible.
-For example, you might want to feature the Amaranthus and make a bit higher: you can just pull them up.
+For example, you might want to feature the Amaranthus and make it a bit higher: you can pull them up.

 Choose the Display

 Once you've tied your collection of flowers, get your vase.
 Take your hand-tied floral arrangement and measure it against the vase.
 Cut it down where you see fit.
-If you are using a wide neck vase, you'll see it is wide for this arrangement.
+If you are using a wide neck vase, you'll see wide for this arrangement.
 That's nothing to worry about; you can lift the bouquet out, cut the string, and then place it back in the vase.
-By cutting the string you create a lot more space and the stems all fan out, but it stayed in the same arrangement that I've left it in.
+By cutting the line, you create a lot more space and the stems all fan out, but it stayed in the same arrangement that I've left it in.

 So this is the finished look for today, don't forget these flowers will last up to three years, so they're a fantastic alternative to fresh flowers.
 Don't forget you can easily swap some of these stems.
-For example, you could remove the foliage but keep the rose gold elements, just to create a lovely Christmas bouquet.
+For example, you could remove the foliage but keep the rose gold elements just to create a lovely Christmas bouquet.

 To try your hand at any other dried flower arrangements or to buy your loved one a charming gift, you can click the link below to shop now.
-Thank you so much for watching subscribe to our channel.
+Thank you so much for watching.
+Subscribe to our channel.

 Our Dried Flowers, for Every Corner of your Home

 We create our flowers using a careful preservation method.
 What makes them better is that they last for years, not days.
-That way you can enjoy and appreciate them for longer.
+That way, you can enjoy and appreciate them for longer.
 Watering or direct sunlight are not required.
 However, we do recommend subtle dusting to help maintain the flowers.
 They are a perfect choice for every room in your house.
 So, if you have chosen your bouquet and want inspiration for where to place it, click here!